Non-Governmental Organisations (NGO) in Germany

 Founding an NGO: Comprehensive Legal Support

-Our NGO lawyers advise and support you in all legal matters concerning the establishment of your NGO.
-Which legal form is best suited for your NGO depends on many individual factors, such as the start-up capital available.
-The purpose of the NGO, the competition in this field and much more are also decisive.
-Especially for NGOs that want to expand to Germany, comprehensive legal support from German partners on-site is highly recommended.
+Our German lawyers will advise and support you in all legal matters relating to the establishment of your NGO.
+The most suitable legal form for your NGO depends on many individual factors, such as the available start-up capital.
+The purpose of the NGO, the competition in this field, and much more are also decisive.
+Comprehensive legal support from local German partners is highly recommended, especially for NGOs that want to expand into Germany.

 Compliance Management: On-Going Support from our NGO Lawyers

 As a full-service law firm, we provide ongoing support to non-governmental organisations in all areas of German law.
-Our lawyers bring their sector-specific expertise to bear on questions of management structures, best practice considerations and project development and financing for our partners.
+Our lawyers apply their sector-specific expertise to issues related to management structures, best-practice considerations, and project development and financing for our partners.

 Our team monitors the legal compliance requirements of our partner NGOs, enabling them to focus more on their goals and projects.
-Compliance is one of the essential requirements for an NGO in Germany.
-After all, non-compliance with legal requirements and disputes can damage the NGO’s reputation.
-But NGOs, in particular, rely on their reputation and damage in this area can lead to a loss of trust among donors, supporters, volunteers and other partners.
-Our German NGO lawyers assess the legal requirements the planned projects must fulfil to ensure an undisturbed and successful process.
+Compliance is an essential requirement for an NGO in Germany, as non-compliance with legal requirements and related disputes can damage its reputation.
+Damaging their good reputation can lead to a loss of trust among donors, supporters, volunteers, and other partners.
+Our experienced lawyers assess the legal requirements that the planned projects must fulfil to ensure an undisturbed and successful process.

-In practice, this means that our lawyers for contract law carefully draft your contracts and thoroughly analyse existing contractual agreements.
-They review your organisation’s insurance coverage and ensure it is fully compliant.
-In addition, our law firm is happy to assess the level of transparency and communication structures of your NGO.
-Furthermore, our lawyers advise on the NGO’s tax obligations and the financial documents to be disclosed.
-Furthermore, our experts in the field of German labour law ensure that your NGO is informed about best practices in this area and that labour law regulations are at the forefront.
+Our lawyers specialising in German contract law will draft your contracts carefully and analyse existing contractual agreements in detail.
+They will review your organisation’s insurance coverage and ensure that it is fully compliant.
+Our law firm will assess your NGO’s level of transparency and communication structures.
+In addition, our lawyers advise on the NGO’s tax obligations and the financial documents to be disclosed in Germany.
+Furthermore, our German employment law experts will ensure that your NGO is aware of best practices in this area and that employment law regulations are at the forefront.

 German Corporate Law | Fusions and Mergers of NGOs

-Successful NGOs in Germany can expand and increase their reach by merging with other charitable organisations.
-Such mergers have become more common over the years as NGOs with similar aims find that unity can increase their strength and improve their impact.
-The “hostile” takeover of another organisation does not generally happen between NGOs, and aggressive behaviour can cause reputational damage.
-However, the fusion of two similarly sized NGOs or merging with a more successful one may be the best means of achieving established goals, increasing the NGO’s reach and launching future projects.
-Our German NGO lawyers are here to advise and support with all matters concerning such mergers.
+Successful NGOs in Germany can expand and increase their reach by merging with other non-profit organisations.
+Such mergers have become more common over the years, as NGOs with similar goals can strengthen and improve their impact as a unit.
+As a rule, there is no “hostile” takeover of another organisation between NGOs.
+Aggressive behaviour can lead to reputational damage.
+However, merging two similarly sized NGOs or joining forces with a more successful one may be the best means to achieve set goals, increase the NGO’s reach, and initiate future projects.
+Our lawyers advise and support you in all matters relating to such mergers.

-However, although there are some similarities with corporate M&A transactions, the merger of NGOs also depends on the groups’ types of organisational structures.
-There are different requirements for charitable limited companies such as gGmbhs and gUGs compared to those for associations and foundations.
-Similarly, the aftermath of the fusion or merger should not encourage hostility.
-A “franchising” arrangement where the smaller entity still possesses levels of independence may be more suitable to achieving the overall objectives.
-Other essential factors concern the specific field of the NGO and the tax law requirements concerning the respective bodies.
+Although there are some similarities with corporate M&A transactions, NGO mergers also depend on their legal form.
+For example, the requirements for charitable limited liability companies, such as gGmbH and gUG, differ from those for associations and foundations.
+It should also be ensured that the merger’s after-effects do not foster hostility.
+Against this background, a “franchising” arrangement, in which the smaller entity (franchisee) retains some degree of independence, may be better suited to achieving the overall objectives.
+Other essential factors include the NGO’s specific area of operation and the tax requirements for the respective entities.

-Once the fusion has taken place, our team will advise on all matters regarding how the organisation’s management structure, the framework of the group, and how it can be restructured to ensure that the success continues.
-Working alongside our German NGO lawyers means that you can confidently proceed, knowing that our team will support you throughout.
+Once the merger has taken place, our team will advise on all matters related to the organisation’s management structure, the group’s framework, and the restructuring required to ensure continued success.
+With our experienced lawyers on your side, you can act confidently with the knowledge that our team will support you throughout the process.

-Non-profit organisations need to maintain their good reputation.
-Allegations of corruption, illegal activities or poor working conditions can cause the loss of the support of those interested in your cause.
-It is crucial to implement effective whistleblowing systems to ensure the continued success of your NGO and comply with the legal regulations that have come into force.
-Without such systems, employees who want to expose wrongdoing in your organisation can quickly feel moved to go public.
-This can lead to significant reputational damage and loss of revenue.
+It is vital for non-profit organisations to maintain their good reputation.
+Allegations of corruption, illegal activities, or poor working conditions can cause you to lose the support of those interested in your cause.
+It is crucial to implement efficient whistleblowing systems to ensure the long-term success of an NGO and comply with the legal regulations that have now come into force.
+Without such systems, employees who want to uncover wrongdoing in your organisation can feel motivated to go public.
+This can lead to significant reputational damage and revenue loss.

-Since the Whistleblower Protection Act came into force on 2 July 2023, it has been incumbent on all legal entities with a workforce of 50 or more employees to set up internal whistleblowing units (according to § 12 HinSchG).
-This obligation applies regardless of the legal form.
-Consequently, it also applies to non-governmental organisations (NGOs).
-Those not complying with this obligation will face considerable legal consequences (including heavy fines) as of December 2023.
+Since the Whistleblower Protection Act came into force on 2 July 2023 in Germany, all legal entities with 50 or more employees are obliged to set up internal reporting units (by Section 12 HinSchG).
+This obligation applies regardless of legal form and, consequently, also applies to non-governmental organisations (NGOs).
+Those who fail to fulfil this obligation will face considerable legal consequences from December 2023, including heavy fines.

-To provide NGOs with the necessary support in implementing this legal requirement, the law firm Schlun & Elseven offers a competent and committed service.
-Our lawyers explain which preventive measures you can take to prevent whistleblowing while effectively complying with all legal obligations.
-By implementing an efficient whistleblowing system certified according to the applicable ISO standard, we ensure that whistleblowers are protected in accordance with the regulations while, at the same time, your organisation benefits from the information provided.
+The German law firm Schlun & Elseven Rechtsanwälte offers skilled, committed legal services to help non-governmental organisations meet this legal requirement.
+Our lawyers will advise you on the specific preventive measures you can take to prevent whistleblowing and fulfil all legal obligations effectively.
+By implementing an efficient whistleblowing system certified to the applicable ISO standard, we ensure that whistleblowers are protected by the regulations while your organisation benefits from the information.
 We work on your behalf to protect your rights and interests as a non-governmental organisation.

 Schlun & Elseven Logo